r-a-h-u-l2325/network_security_threats_report.md/README.md

 3) Use Password Hashing and Salting- Store passwords as hashed values.Add a unique salt to each password to prevent attackers from using precomputed hash databases.
 4) Implement Credential Stuffing Protection- Monitor for unusual login patterns or mass login attempts from the same IP.Use bot protection systems and behavioral analytics.
 5) Monitor for Credential Leaks- Use threat intelligence and dark web monitoring to identify leaked credentials associated with your domain.

+CONCLUSION
+Network security threats in today's digitally interconnected world have been growing more challenging, more common, and more destructive.
+From malware to ransomware, from phishing attacks to denial-of-service (DoS) and insider attacks, every vulnerability is a significant threat to the confidentiality, integrity, and availability of information systems.
+This report has examined a broad variety of typical network security threats, how they work, and their possible effects on organizations and individuals.
+As the numerous real-world case studies have shown, the effects of untreated threats are loss of money, data compromise, interruption of services, legal exposures, and loss of reputation.The dynamic nature of threats calls for a proactive and multi-layered security approach.
+It is not enough to depend on conventional defenses like firewalls and antivirus software alone.
+Contemporary network security needs to feature ongoing monitoring, vulnerability scanning, robust access controls, employee education, and prompt patch management.

+In addition, a change in culture is needed—seeing cybersecurity as more than an IT activity, but rather as a key business imperative with every department and individual playing a part.
+By implementing awareness, embracing best practices, and making solid investments in solid security solutions, organizations can better shield themselves against threats and create a resilient network infrastructure.In the end, the war against network security threats continues.
+Being knowledgeable, flexible, and watchful is the essence of protecting against existing and new cyber threats in a constantly changing digital environment.